Collective intelligence evolves ideas and progress that would be tenuous when done alone.

-Many different theories exist on where collective intelligence comes from and where it resides.
-The Co-Intelligence Institute notes that intelligence in a group dynamic involves many different approaches and perspectives and can include a number of factors.
+Many different theories exist regarding where collective intelligence comes from and where it resides.
+The Co-Intelligence Institute notes that intelligence in a group dynamic involves many different approaches and perspectives and can include several factors.
 These can include:

-- Experiencing intelligence of groups of people as a larger body of intelligence that operates through individuals
+- Experiencing the intelligence of groups of people as a larger body of intelligence that operates through individuals.

-- The minds that comprise intelligence collective influence the whole and those who access its common body of knowledge
+- The minds that comprise the intelligence collective influence the whole and those who access its common body of knowledge.

 Intelligence as a Capacity and as Strategic Information